1.0 Overview

 2.0 Fortanix Data Security Manager GCP Cloud KMS Group Workflow

 The following section describes the workflow to configure Fortanix DSM to interact with the GCP Cloud KMS.
-A GCP KMS group is created in the Fortanix DSM account, and this group is configured to interact with the GCP KMS.
+A GCP CDC group is created in the Fortanix DSM account, and this group is configured to interact with the GCP Cloud KMS.

 - In the Fortanix DSM Groups